541VC/541_Manuals/README.md

 # Our Ethos

-541 Ventures is based in Los Angeles, and we envision to be an iconic investor especially for Asian founders in high-tech.
+541 Ventures envisions to be an iconic investor especially for Asian founders in high-tech.

+## What do you look for in a startup?